mtanzim/leetcode-ts/README.md

 # leetcode-ts

-To run tests: `deno task tests`.
+To run tests: `deno task test`.
 Tests are inlined in the same files for convenience.

 ## Why